MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostmodule2-getcontainingmodule.md

 ## -description

-TBD
+Returns the module which contains this symbol if the symbol has a containing module.
+If the symbol does not have a containing module, an error is returned.

 ## -parameters

 ### -param containingModule
+The module which contains the symbol will be returned here.

 ## -returns
-This method returns HRESULT which indicates success or failure.
+This method returns HRESULT that indicates success or failure.

 ## -remarks

 ## -see-also